slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-economy-work.md

 1. The Chinese coffee chain has now suspended its chief operating officer.
 2. You are not work with him anymore.
 3. Work comes first.
+4. we were making money hand over fist.